sj114/sdc-p5/README.md

 The prediction of the extracted features into labels (`vehicles` or `non-vehicles`) is done using `svc.predict()`.
 To reduce false positives, higher weightage is given to those windows whose distance from the deciding hyper-plane is highest, i.e., `svc.decision_function() > threshold`.
 The threshold is chosen as 0.6 empirically.

 In order to further reduce false positives and consolidate overlapping detections, a heatmap was implemented that accrues a weight of 1 at the pixel position for every detection.
-This is then thresholded at the value of 1.5.
+This is then thresholded at the value of 1.5 for static images and 4 for a video stream over 8 successive frames.
 Contiguous blobs in the heatmap are identified using `scipy.ndimage.measurements.label()`.
 The resulting points are then used to plot the bounding boxes.

-Here are some example images:
+Here are some examples of heatmaps on the provided test images and corresponding labels and output images:

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+![alt text][image5]
+![alt text][image6]
+![alt text][image7]

-![alt text][image_output]
+![alt text][image8]
 ---

 ### Video Implementation